sbk2k1/Iris/Readme.md

 This is my implementation of Logistic Regression, KNN and Decision Tree on the Iris dataset.

-The dataset and the competetion can be found at
+The dataset and the competetion can be found <a href="https://www.kaggle.com/uciml/iris">here</a>

 ## Tasks performed are: